Wasm Operation

 If synchronization is abnormal, ensure system time matches network time, delete the database, and resync.

-1.4 Creating BEVM Account
+1.4 Creating GEB Account

 2. Registering Validator Node